In short:

 “You don’t even need a DA to set up a nut farm...
 Where Victoria has put in a moratorium on permanent plantings, NSW is still rolling out the red carpet to these international investors."
 Michael West Media

-- Stabilise Australia’s population as soon as practicable (also see Sustainable Population & Immigration (Australia) policy)
+- Slow population growth then stabilise Australia’s population size as soon as practicable (also see Population & Immigration (Australia) policy)

 "Around one million of this projected population growth is also expected to occur in Sydney’s West, whose water supply is already buckling."
 MacroBusiness